infor-design/ids-animation/README.md

 ## Running the examples in your code

-In web components or angular or enterprise the steps are the same.
+In web components or angular or enterprise these steps are the same.

 1. Install the player `npm install --save @dotlottie/player-component`
 2. Import [lottie player](https://github.com/dotlottie/player-component/tree/master/packages/player-component)